By Jack Corbett

 or superior to what we would have had at Mandalay Bay.

-Consider also that a club owner is often paying for several rooms each
+Consider also that a clubowner is often paying for several rooms each

 night since he might easily have his entourage along, starting with